bakhshipoor/PrayerTimes/README.md

 - **Day Length**: The duration of the day from sunrise to sunset.
 - **Night Length**: The duration of the night from sunset to sunrise.

+## Library Files
+The core calculation library is located in the `prayertimes` directory.
+Below are the key files and their functionalities:

+- **prayertimes.c**: Implements the core functions for calculating prayer times based on different methods, angles, and offsets.
+It includes functions for setting and getting various parameters, and for calculating each prayer time (e.g., Fajr, Dhuhr, Asr, etc.).
+- **prayertimes.h**: The header file that declares the functions, enums, and structs used in `prayertimes.c`.
+It includes definitions for calculation methods, juristic methods, higher latitude methods, and midnight methods, as well as structs for storing settings and calculation results.
+- **prayertimes_math.c**: Contains mathematical functions used in the calculation of prayer times, such as converting times to and from different formats, calculating the sun's position, and adjusting times for higher latitudes.
+- **prayertimes_math.h**: The header file for `prayertimes_math.c`, declaring the mathematical functions used in the core library.

 ## UI for Testing
-A graphical user interface is provided in the `ui` directory, designed using the LVGL library.
+A graphical user interface is provided in the `ui` directory, designed using the [LVGL](https://github.com/lvgl/lvgl) library.
 This UI allows users to interactively test and validate the prayer times calculations.

 ### UI Components
 - **Main Screen**: The main interface of the application where the calculated prayer times are displayed. (`scr_main.c` and `scr_main.h`)